qntlb/numerical-methods-montecarlointegration-exercise/README.md

 or a `HaltonSequence`.

+Note: As known from the lecture, using a 1-dimensional quasi-random number sequence in a d-dimensional integration will lead to wrong results.
+Hence, it makes usage of your integrator safer, if you explcitly require that the dimension of the domain matches the dimension of the random number sequence (an throw `IllegalArgumentException` if not), such that the user has to explicitly use `RandomNumberGeneratorFrom1D` when appropriate.
+You could however allow that an n-dimension sequence is used for a d-dimensional domain if n>d.

 ### Task 2: Using your MonteCarloIntegrator to calculate the integral of a DoubleBinaryFunction

 - 5) Complete the method `getIntegral` of `MonteCarloIntegrationAssignmentSolution`.
 Use your Monte-Carlo integrator with approximately 1 million sample points to calculate the integral.